 Mrs. Lipscomb served as librarian until her death when Miss Willie Rust was appointed to that position.
 Upon Miss Rust’s retirement in 1961, David Turner, a native of Maryland, was elected librarian.
 Upon his resignation in 1962, Miss Kate D. Ezell, who had served as assistant librarian under both Miss Rust and Mr. Turner, was elected to the post.
 Following her retirement in 1968, David E. Cumbee was appointed Director of the Hopkinsville Public Library.

 In 1958, the library became a member of the Pennyrile Region of the Kentucky Department of Libaries.

-The Board of Trustees now consists of ten members; five residents of the city are appointed by the mayor and council; five residents of the county are appointed by the county judge and fiscal court.
+The Board of Trustees now consists of ten members: five residents of the city are appointed by the mayor and council, and five residents of the county are appointed by the county judge and fiscal court.
 The terms of service range from one year to four years.